President Trump and First Lady Melania Trump pointing at me

 Thank You Mr. President and Madam First Lady

-Thank you, President Trump and First Lady Melania
+Thank You, President Trump and First Lady Melania

 Me with President Abraham Lincoln at the All American Gala